pipalacademy/capstone/api-docs.md

-## List all projects that any user has signed up for
+## List all activity

 | Method |Endpoint |Authentication |
 | --- |--- |--- |
 | **GET** |`/api/activity` |Admin-only |

-Returns a JSON list of all projects that a user has signed up for, with details about the completion status
+Get a list of all project activity